nizwar/ndialog/example/README.md

+There are 2 types of dialogs, they are Dialog (popup dialog) and ProgressDialog.

 ## Dialog
-In Dialog, there are 2 types too, they are `NDialog` and `NAlertDialog`.
+In Dialog, there are 3 types, they are `NDialog`, `NAlertDialog`, `ZoomDialog`.

 ### NDialog
 Is a raw dialog where you can view them right away without anything else

 ``` dart
   await NDialog(
     dialogStyle: DialogStyle(titleDivider: true),